What Is Grandiosity In Psychology? (Not Just Pretense)

 A grandiose delusion is a type of delusional belief that a person has a grand sense of personal superiority and power.
 The perception is that the person has greater wealth, influence, or abilities than those around them.

-Grandiosity is only one of several ways that people with Narcissistic Personality Disorder (NPD) defend their sense of self-worth.
+Grandiosity is only one of several ways that people with Narcissistic Personality Disorder (NPD) defend their low sense of self-worth.
+For them, grandiosity serves as a counterbalance to all the other times they have been humiliated and made to feel worthless, whether privately or publicly.

-The grandiosity in someone in a manic episode of bipolar may seem “fun” or “exciting” from the outside, but it can quickly devolve into being threatening and dangerous, and frequently leads to destructive, even self-destructive, behavior.
+The grandiosity of someone experiencing a manic episode of bipolar disorder may appear “fun” or “exciting” from the outside, but it can quickly devolve into being threatening and dangerous, frequently leading to destructive, even self-destructive, behavior.

-However, it can also be destructive to their relationships, and further lower self-esteem.
+However, it can also harm their relationships and further lower their self-esteem.

-Grandiosity is often associated with the onset of mania in bipolar or psychosis in schizophrenia.
-For both such patients, acute grandiose behavior needs prompt suppression with confinement and antipsychotic medication such as risperidone or quetiapine.
+Grandiosity is often associated with the onset of mania in bipolar disorder or psychosis in schizophrenia.
+For such patients, acute grandiose behavior needs prompt suppression with isolation and antipsychotic medication such as risperidone or quetiapine.
 For chronic cases, psychotherapy may be used as an adjunct to medical therapy.

 For someone with NPD who goes to therapy, the goal is usually to help them develop more object constancy, or the ability to maintain a positive emotional tie to others even when they feel hurt or angry.

-Therapy for narcissists also aims to improve their ability to emotionally self-regulate, develop more self-support and self-esteem, become more aware of the feelings of other people as well as their ability to adjust to other people’s needs, and improve their self-awareness of their own role their life circumstances.
+Therapy for narcissists also aims to improve their ability to emotionally self-regulate, develop more self-support and self-esteem, become more aware of the feelings of other people, as well as their ability to adjust to other people’s needs, and improve their self-awareness of their own role in their life circumstances.

-Can one be a narcissist without feelings of grandiosity?
+3. Can a narcissist be without feelings of grandiosity?

 Who Is A Narcissist?